pikvm/pikvm/pages/gpio.md

 You can use the [interactive scheme](https://pinout.xyz/) when selecting the pins to use.
 Please note that when selecting a pin for a channel, you need to use a logical number instead of a physical number.
 That is, if you want to use a physical pin with the number 40, the channel must have the number 21 corresponding to the logical GPIO21.

+Channels should not use duplicate pins.
+You can also not use already used pins.
+To see which pins are currently used, run the command `gpioinfo`.

 ### USB HID Relay
 The driver `hidrelay` provides access to cheap managed [USB HID relays](http://vusb.wikidot.com/project:driver-less-usb-relays-hid-interface) that can be found on AliExpress.
 This driver does not support input mode, only output.
 To use it, you need to specify the path to the device file (like `/dev/hidraw0`) using the `device` parameter.